 Risks of an Ear Pinning Procedure

-The otoplasty is a very safe and effective surgery, but as with any surgery, there is potential for complications to arise.
+The otoplasty surgery is a very safe and effective surgery, but as with any surgery, there is potential for complications to arise.
 Potential risks from the procedure can include infection, bleeding, scarring, and asymmetry.

 Frequently Asked Otoplasty Questions